School Fee Assistance: Scholarships and Bursaries

 For families with low incomes a school will normally have a fund which contributes to the costs of extras such as uniform, books and school trips.

-A third of pupils at ISC schools are on reduced fees and about 6000 pupils pay no fees at all.
+A third of pupils at ISC schools are on reduced fees.

-Use the ISC School Search to find schools offering scholarships, bursaries, hardship awards and other types of school fee assistance.
+Use the ISC School Search to find schools offering scholarships, bursaries, hardship awards and other types of school fee assistance or assisted places.

-The search also allows users to search by other requirements such as location and school type.
+The search also allows you to filter by other requirements such as location, boarding or day options and age range.

 The Educational Grants Advice Service

-ISC does not provide assistance with funding but you may wish to telephone The Educational Grants Advice Service, which offers information and advice on a variety of routes into finding fee assistance.
+ISC does not provide assistance with funding but you may wish to phone The Educational Grants Advice Service, which offers information and advice on a variety of routes into finding fee assistance.